KSP-KOS/KOS/doc/source/structures/misc/terminalinput.rst

 yet for you to read), then your program will pause and get stuck there until the user presses a key.
-If you want to check first to find out if a key is available before you read it, use the :attr:`HASCHAR` suffix described below.
+If you want to check first to find out if a key is available before you read it, use the :attr:`HASCHAR<TerminalInput:HASCHAR>` suffix described below.

 Detecting special keys
 ----------------------